 Ah, the holidays: they are oftentimes the most wonderful time of the year, or the most difficult.
-For many seniors in the Boston area who have lost relatives, are battling chronic health conditions, or are suffering from isolation and loneliness, the holiday season can result in depression.
+For many seniors in Massachusetts who have lost relatives, are battling chronic health conditions, or are suffering from isolation and loneliness, the holiday season can result in depression.
 And, the family caregivers who care for a loved one may also be prone to holiday blues, as a result of an overabundance of stress.

 It is possible, however, to bring back the holiday season to a time of joy.
 North River Home Care has the following strategies:

 Seek medical help.
 Above all, it is crucial to pass along any suspected indications of depression (modifications to sleeping and eating behaviors, not enough interest in previously enjoyed hobbies and socialization, sluggishness and constant despair) to your elderly loved one’s (or your) primary care physician.
 You can find excellent treatment options readily available, plus it’s critical to rule out other health issues.

 Make wholesome choices.
 With the amount of high-fat, high-sugar, high-salt food products readily available throughout the holiday season, it’s relatively easy to let a balanced and healthy diet slip and overindulge.
 But eating unhealthy, along with consuming too much alcohol, can cause feelings of depression.
 It is also important to obtain sufficient sleep; eight hours is ideal for most adults.

 Create new traditions.
 Frequently for aging parents, holiday traditions have had to be modified over time.
 Starting a new normal isn’t usually easy, but it may lead to a renewed interest in holiday festivities.
 Try joining in a night of caroling, a shopping and lunch outing at a brand new location, going to your neighborhood high school’s holiday play or performance, etc.